 To prune or not to prune

-This is the time of year that the majority of pruning should be done.
+This is the time of year (winter) the majority of pruning should be done.
 However, there are certain flowering trees and shrubs that should not be pruned at this time of year.
-The list includes wisteria, lilac, forsythia, viburnum, flowering quince, flowering almond, spirea, banks rose, redbud, purple leaf plum to name a few.
+The list includes wisteria, lilac, forsythia, viburnum, flowering quince, flowering almond, spirea, banks rose, redbud, and the purple leaf plum.

 Prune all diseased Plants